praetoria/mittn/README.md

 Mittn was originally inspired by Gauntlt (http://gauntlt.org/).
-You might also want to have a look at BDD-Security (http://www.continuumsecurity.net/bdd-intro.html) that is a pretty awesome system for automating security testing, and offers similar functionality with OWASP Zaproxy.
+You might also want to have a look at BDD-Security (http://www.continuumsecurity.net/bdd-intro.html) which is a pretty awesome system for automating security testing, and offers similar functionality with OWASP Zaproxy.